sc-ventures/cloudbreak-documentation/docs/gcp-launch.md

 #### SSH Key Pair

 [Generate a new SSH key pair](faq.md#generate-ssh-key-pair) or use an existing SSH key pair.
 You will be required to provide it when launching the VM.

-#### VPC Network

-When launching Cloudbreak, you will be required to select an existing network in which Cloudbreak can be placed.
-The following ports must be open on the security group: 22 (for access via SSH), 80 (for access via HTTP), and 443 (for access via HTTPS).
-You may use the *default* network as long as the aforementioned ports are open.

-You can manage networks under **Networking** > **VPC Networks**.
-To edit ports, click on the network name and then click on **Add firewall rules**.

 #### Region and Zone